openvstorage/ovs-documentation/Administration/usingthegui/vdisks.md

 The Edge Client tab gives an overview of all Edge clients connected to the vDisk.
 For each client the IP address and client port are provided.

 #### Management actions
-Under Management actions you can define the settings for the VDisk:
+Under Management actions you can define the settings for the vDisk:
 -   Distributed Transaction Log mode: Currently the DTL can be disabled (no DTL), synchronously (sync every 4K write) or asynchronously (sync on fsync from the VM).
 -   The SCO size: a collection of writes which gets stored on the Backend.
 -   Size of the Write Buffer: the amount of data that can be in the DTL but not available in the Backend.